bernardio5/bookie/README.md

 So, the main goal of this EPub generator is multi-platform support, and presentation of a maximum amount of bibliographic data, for the sake of search and browsing.
 The beauty of the books in the reader is a TBA.

+I do not have automated testing for this.

 <b>About the covers:</b>